Lyinggod/lgs-item-viewer/README.md

 - Filters are based on the folders inside compendiums and appear, by default, alphabetically by name.
 - Drag and drop can be used to re-order folders within the level.
 Example _Armor_ and _Weapons_ can be re-ordered but cannot be moved outside of _Adventurer_.
 4. **Filter by Folder** - check to see only items contain in that folder
+5. **Filter by Tag** - If using the _Item Tags_ module, the tags will appear here.
-5. **Live Search Field** - Searches items display from filaters as you type using partial word match.
+6. **Live Search Field** - Searches items display from filaters as you type using partial word match.
 Searching "Cat" "_Cat_ch".
 Multiple words can be used; e.g. "magic sword"
-6. **Table Hidden From Player** - Player hidden tables are collapsed and still accessible by the GM.
+7. **Table Hidden From Player** - Player hidden tables are collapsed and still accessible by the GM.
 This is set in #2.
-7. **Item Icon** - Click to view sheet or drag to actor.
+8. **Item Icon** - Click to view sheet or drag to actor.
 Dragging Journals and non-actor compatible items will have not affect.

 **Table Configuration**